-Late in the year a group in the church produced a book to celebrate the past 25 years and to look forward into the future.
-With contributions from members and pastors both past and present, Watermarks became an anthology of the people that make our church what it is.
+Later in the year, a group in the church produced a book to celebrate the past 25 years and to look forward into the future.
+With contributions from members, both past and present, Watermarks became an anthology of the people that make our church what it is.

 Earlier in the year the broad artistic abilites of our congregation were displayed in an exhibition of work around the 23rd Psalm.
 You can see some images of the event and of the original works below.

 It was great to meet our French Missionary, Christine, early in the year and to hear about her work on the outskirts of Paris.
 In the year, we also heard from speakers from Asia Link and TEAR Fund.
 We are indeed all so different in our talents and interests.

 In addition to our ongoing contact with Primary schools and Nairn Academy, we joined with other churches to host, feed and support the Youth For Christ Touring Team who held a mission in the school.